Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-1/01-shell-basics.md

 # Rename the copied all_counts.txt file
 mv ~/all_counts.txt ~/all_counts.copy.txt
 ```
 You can also use the `mv` command to move a file to a new location.
-Let's move the alll_counts.copy.txt from your home directory into your fundamentals_of_bioinformatics directory.
+Let's move the all_counts.copy.txt from your home directory into your fundamentals_of_bioinformatics directory.
 ```bash
 # Move the all_counts.copy.txt into your fundamentals_of_bioinformatics directory
 mv ~/all_counts.copy.txt fundamentals_of_bioinformatics/